The best Farm-to-table Restaurants in San Francisco (and Bay Area)

 Photo Courtesy of Tiffany on Yelp

 Photo Courtesy of Joyce C on Yelp

 Joel Bleskacek and Maxine Siu brought Plow to the Potrero Hill neighborhood in 2010.
 They focus on no-fuss recipes and have a great menu just for kids.
-Breakfast and lunch are the stars here with options like lemon ricotta pancakes and soft-shell crab blt.
+Breakfast and lunch are the stars here with options like lemon ricotta pancakes and smoked trout toast.

-Farms and purveyors used at this farm-to-table restaurant include Brokaw Avocados, Five Mountains Tea, and Far West Fungi.
-Get ready for a wait – brunch lines can take about two hours, but it’s worth it.
+Farms and purveyors featured at this farm-to-table restaurant include Brokaw Avocados, Five Mountains Tea, and Far West Fungi.
+Get ready for a wait – brunch lines can take about two hours (!!!), but trust us – it’s worth it.
 They also have an online shop for merch and some shelf stable foods like jam and granola.

 A quaint spot in Nob Hill, we couldn’t make a list of farm-to-table restaurants in San Francisco without featuring Farm:Table.
 Their coffee is fresh and their menu rotates to highlight what’s in season.
-You can hang outside on their parklet with their pooch, and be sure to say hello to resident pugs Francisco & Nisha if you see them around.
+You can hang outside on their parklet with their resident pugs Francisco & Nisha .

-They source veggies, fruits, milk, and cheese locally through Greenleaf, who work with farms like Christopher Ranch, Full Belly Farm, and more.
+They source veggies, fruits, milk, and cheese locally through Greenleaf, who work with farms like Christopher Ranch and Full Belly Farm.
 Their coffee is roasted at Roast Co Coffee of Oakland and they provide tea from local T-WE Tea Company.
 Try the mascarpone toast with fruits and nuts!